 About

-Jaili Ramirez is a Puerto Rican and Filipina painter whose work explores the intersections of memory, cultural inheritance, mythology, and womanhood.
-She often portrays women and girls not as passive subjects, but as witnesses, warriors, and storytellers.
-Drawing from ancestral stories, old family photographs, and reimagined spiritual figures, Ramirez creates paintings that honor silenced voices with empathy and depth.
+Jaili Ramirez is a Puerto Rican and Filipina painter whose work explores the place in which memory, cultural inheritance, mythology, and womanhood meet.
+She often portrays women and girls not as passive subjects, but as witnesses, warriors, and defiant storytellers.
+Drawing from ancestral stories, old family photographs, and reimagined spiritual figures, Ramirez creates paintings that honor those silenced with empathy and depth.

-Her vibrant, intuitive use of color evokes both ceremony and dream, while her layered process reflects her background as a therapist, where understanding the past is essential to healing the present.
-Through her work, Ramirez seeks to hold space for memory, survival, and tenderness — illuminating the ways we carry home, history, and love within us.
+Her vibrant, intuitive use of color evokes both ceremony and dream, while her layered process reflects her background as a therapist.
+Where she holds space for the knowledge that understanding the past is essential to healing the present.
+Through her work, Ramirez seeks provide space for memory, survival, and tenderness.
+And in turn, illuminating the ways we carry home, history, and love within us.